Award Negotiation & Acceptance

 Amendment or Modification | An award that modifies any aspect of an existing award, e.g. additional funding, an extension of time, change of PI, change in terms and conditions, etc. |

-SubAward | A mechanism used to award pass-through funding from a prime recipient to the University (sub-recipient).
+Subaward | A mechanism used to award pass-through funding from a prime recipient to the University (sub-recipient).
 All terms and conditions of the prime award “flow-down” to the University. |

 Memorandum of Understanding | A mechanism used to acknowledge an ongoing and strategic relationship between institutions, and/or support a grant application.
 An MOU lists areas of possible joint activities, without creating financial obligations or committing resources. |

-Problematic Terms and Conditions
+Problematic Terms & Conditions

 ORA is authorized to accept awards on behalf of the University of Maine System once award terms and conditions have been reviewed and approved, all compliance approvals have been secured, and cost-share or third party commitments have been verified.